GoodBoyNinja/cep-symlink/README.md

 # CEP-symlink
-Create, remove or manage a symlink of your extension in the Adobe CEP extensions folder.
+A simple command-line tool to create, remove or manage a symlink of your extension in the Adobe CEP extensions folder.
 Lets you develop your extension in a folder of your choice, as well as test your build before publishing.
 # Install
 1. Install: `npm i cep-symlink`
 2. In you package.json add a script: